 This program is intended to prepare students for positions of leadership in an ever-changing global economy by developing intellectual and practical skills, as well as a sense of personal and social responsibility necessary for effective, reflective, and ethical leadership.
 The program emphasizes a proficiency in culinary techniques, baking and pastry skills, service skills, and beverage management.
-Students will practice the fundamental business and management concepts of the foodservice industry, and learn to analyze business issues and implement solutions.
+Students will actively collaborate in a hands-on learning community that integrates theory and practice to explore challenging and complex issues in food studies.